FredKSchott/esm-hmr/README.md

 import.meta.hot.accept();
 ```

-- Accept HMR updates for this module but make no attempt to apply them to the current module.
+- Accept HMR updates for this module.
-- This module will be reloaded and re-run on every update, but without an accept handler the rest of the application will never update to use the new code.
+- This module will be automatically reloaded and rerun on every update.
+BUT, without an accept handler to apply those updates, your module exports may not be updated to the latest code.

 **USE CASE:** Your module has no exports, and runs just by being imported.